-The fundamental purpose of nuclear safety is to protect people and the environment from harmful effect of ionizing radiation, particularly under those conditions that pose higher radiation risk, like severe accidents (SAs)in NPPs.
+The fundamental purpose of nuclear safety is to protect people and the environment from harmful effect of ionizing radiation, particularly under those conditions that pose higher radiation risk, like severe accidents (SAs) as earthquakes, floods, etc...in NPPs .
 With appropriate site risk evaluations, plant designs and management, current Generation II and III NPPs show high levels of robustness and low probabilities for SAs.
-However, despite the highly efficient accident prevention measures adopted for the current Generation II and the still more demanding ones for the Generation III plants, some accident scenarios may, with a low probability, result in SA, as emphasized with the Fukushima-Daiichi accidents in Japan.
-This brings to core melting, plant damage and dispersal of radioactive materials outside the containment, thus threatening public health and the environment.
+However, despite the highly efficient accident prevention measures adopted for the current Generation II and the still more demanding ones for the Generation III plants, some accident scenarios may, with a low probability, evolve in SA, as emphasized with the Fukushima-Daiichi accidents in Japan.
+This leads to a possible core melting, plant damage and dispersal of radioactive materials outside the containment of the plant, thus threatening public health and the environment.

-This risk can be substantially decreased when state-of-the-art devices currently available for prevention and mitigation of severe accidents are installed.
-Lessons from the Fukushima-Daiichi accidents and consequences related to accident management provisions from the ENSREG (European Nuclear Safety Regulators Group) stress tests and other national activities will lead to further safety enhancement of NPPs.
+The residual risk associated to this kind of scenarios can be substantially decreased when state-of-the-art devices currently available for prevention and mitigation of SA are installed.
+Lessons from the Fukushima-Daiichi accidents and consequences related to accident management provisions from the ENSREG (European Nuclear Safety Regulators Group) stress tests and other national activities are leading to further safety enhancement of current and future NPPs.

-Considerable knowledge has been gained about SA phenomenology through research carried out during the last 30 years, also in the framework of the SARNET network [TA2-1] and afterwards in NUGENIA/TA2 [TA2-2].
-It is based on experimentation, mostly out-of-pile but with a few in-pile programmes like Phébus-FP, and on theoretical developments that have resulted in computation tools capable of simulating accident key-phenomena like the ones occurred at Three Miles Island (TMI2) in 1979, Chernobyl in 1986, and at Fukushima-Daiichi in 2011 (figure 2-1).
+Considerable knowledge has been gained about SA phenomenology through research carried out during the last 40 years, also in the framework of the SARNET network [TA2-1] and afterwards in NUGENIA/TA2 [TA2-2].
+This research is based on experimentation, mostly out-of-pile but with a few in-pile programmes like Phébus-FP, and on analytical developments that have resulted in computation tools capable of simulating accident key-phenomena like the ones occurred at Three Miles Island (TMI2) in 1979, Chernobyl in 1986, and at Fukushima-Daiichi in 2011 (figure 2-1).